OmarMiniesy/Notes/Windows/Active Directory/Group Policy Object.md

 > Child OU have the highest priority, while Local policies have the lowest.
 If there are conflicting settings, the policy down the line is the one that wins.
 The order above is only the order they are processed.

+##### Group Policy Preferences

+These allow administrators to configure additional settings, and can be managed by the users directly.
+- The preferences are applied through client side extensions and are refreshed when Group Policy is updated.
+- There are several types of [Client-Side Extensions](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/group-policy/group-policy-preferences#client-side-extensions) that are used for configurations.
+- Allows filtering and targeting specific items, and can be used with Boolean logic.

 ---
 ### GPO Refreshing